BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 For example, a metal is made of positively charged atoms immersed in a

 sea of loose electrons.
 Apply a voltage to a metal, and its electrons

-Glowing gas (fluorescent lights, neon signs, sparks) is full of movable
+(fluorescent lights, neon signs, sparks) are full of movable electrons and

-they owe their conductivity to the presence of movable charged particles
+they owe their conductivity to the presence of non-neutral atoms, to

 A "CONDUCTOR" IS A MATERIAL WHICH ALLOWS CHARGE TO PASS THROUGH IT?
 Not exactly.The scientist's definition of the word "conductor" is different than the one above, and the one above has problems.
 For example, a vacuum offers no barrier to flows of electric charges.
 If conductors allow charges to pass, then a vacuum should be a perfect conductor.
 Yet, vacuum is an insulator.
 Vacuum is nothing, so how can it act as a barrier to electric current?
 Also, there's a similar problem with electric currents in air: electric charges placed into the air can easily move along, yet air is an insulator.
 Or look at salt water versus oil.
 Oil is an insulator, while salt water is a conductor, yet neither liquid is able to halt the flow of any charges which are placed into it.
 How can we straighten out this paradox?
 Easy: remove the misconception.
 Instead use the proper definition of the word "conductor."

 If we place a Potential Difference across either air or a vacuum, no

 electric current appears.
 Air and vacuum are insulators.
 This is